Leafy Spurge

 Habitat and Origin

-Leafy Spurge can reproduce through both seeds and vegetative methods.
+Leafy spurge can reproduce through both seeds and vegetative methods.
 One large plant can produce up to 130, 000 seeds that stay viable in the soil for 5 to 8 years.
 When reproducing via vegetative methods, new buds are formed from the spreading roots.
 One plant can form up to 300 new buds from a single root mass.

-Leafy Spurge can locally spread by vegetative reproduction through the root systems, but long-distance dispersal occurs through the transport of seeds.
+Leafy spurge can spread locally by vegetative reproduction through the root systems, but long-distance dispersal occurs through the transport of seeds.
 The seed pods dry in the late summer and fall and explode, shooting seeds up to 5 m from the parent plant.
 They are then transported further by water, animals, and human activity.

 Ecological: